-Karmic Lessons (not to be confused with Karmic Debts) point to weaknesses that need to be dealt with in this lifetime.
+Karmic Lessons in Numerology point to your weaknesses that need to be dealt with in this lifetime.
 They are found by analyzing your full name at birth and finding which numbers are missing.

 For example, I was born Johannes Albertus Decoz.
 When you replace the letters of my full name with their numerical values you get the following string: 16815551 13259231 45368.